Skip to content

 ) -> type[ModelType]:

-"""Return a model class with blueprints applied"""
+"""Return a model class with matching blueprints applied.

 models.Blueprint,